 An example of a bad tag: figure 2

 An example of a good tag: cartoon of a drowning fish

 An example of a tag with a link destination: fish icon - fishing guide button

 If an image contains complex information that is critical to understanding the content, a "long description" tag should be used.
 Wordpress has this capability built into it.

 Image captions (when used) should always be located directly below the image and work in tandem with (but not be redundant to) the image alt tag to describe the content and meaning of the image.

 Do not use large rapidly animating images that can cause epileptic seizures (no more than 3 blinks per second... or between 2 and 25 hz).
 Also, avoid overlaid complimentary colors or stripes that may scintillate.
-Guidelines from Webaim.
+Strobing guidelines from Webaim (External link).